unLomTrois/star-wars-galaxy-3/README.md

 - Why are the origins "Syncretic Evolution" and "Necroids" disabled

-The simple answer to this is because they doesnt work in combination with a static galaxy.
+The simple answer to this is because they don't work in combination with a static galaxy.
 The second species will not be what you selected in the empire creator.
-The more complex answer is that because the galaxy is static some of the game_start events that normaly run while the galaxy is generated arent firing.
+The more complex answer is that because the galaxy is static some of the game_start events that normally run while the galaxy is generated arent firing.
 These two origins rely on an effect called "generate_start_pops" in the game_start.12 event.
 This effect will spawn all the pops for the empire.
-For an empire with any other origin this effect can be run at any time but for these two origins it needs to run right after the game created/loaded the empire because it uses the last_created_species scope to access the secondary species that comes with these origin.
-But since the event with this effect isnt called and there being no other way for me to access the secondary species through other means, your secondary species is lost.
+For an empire with any other origin, this effect can be run at any time but for these two origins, it needs to run right after the game created/loaded the empire because it uses the last_created_species scope to access the secondary species that comes with these origins.
+But since the event with this effect isn't called and there being no other way for me to access the secondary species through other means, your secondary species is lost.

 - Why is my starting system not called correctly with the "Shattered Ring" and "Void Dwellers" origin?

 These origins use their own system initializers which means the system gets a random name.
-For a singleplayer game there may be a way to figure out to what this system should be renamed since only one empire can have the origin, but for multiplayer this would be impossible.
+For a single-player game, there may be a way to figure out to what this system should be renamed since only one empire can have the origin, but for multiplayer this would be impossible.

 - Why do Fallen Empires and Marauders only have one system?

-The way these empires spawn on a normal map doesnt work on a static map.
+The way these empires spawn on a normal map doesn't work on a static map.
 To make them work like in vanilla a lot of work needs to be done which could add conflicts with other mods.

 # License